RMadsenG/NoMoreRecursion/README.md

-# Fibonacci and Factorial Calculation
+# Non Recursive Calculations
-## A "highly" efficient method of calculating the fibonacci sequence and factorials
+## A "highly" efficient method of rewriting recursive algorithms using loops instead

-Factorials and the fibonacci sequence are the standard intruductory problems when a CS student is first introduced to recursion.
+When we are first introduced to recursion in school, we are taught that loops are usually faster than recursion.

-We are then quickly taught that recursion is very slow, and when it can be avoided, it should be.
+If you can easily write a function using loops instead of recursion, we are told that you should.

-This is my attempt at redoing these problems using loops instead of recursion for maximum speed.
+This is my attempt at redoing common recursive algorithms using loops instead of recursion for "maximum" speed.